sheldonsebastian/Ironman-Competition-Analysis/README.md

 We notice there is a downward trend in overall time for a participant to complete the race.
 There is very small variation of swim time over the years, it is in range of 74 to 78 minutes.
 Similarly bike time is in range of 370 to 380 minutes.
 The run time decreases over the years too, being the lowest at 278 minutes in 2012.

-### 3. What is the performance difference between championship races and qualifying races?
+### c.
+What is the performance difference between championship races and qualifying races?

 <img src="images/newplot9.png">